 This Quarterly Report on Form 10-Q contains statements that are forward-looking and as such are not historical facts.
 This includes, without limitation, statements regarding the financial position, capital structure, dividends, indebtedness, business strategy and plans and objectives of management for future operations, including as they relate to the anticipated effects of the Business Combination.
-These statements constitute projections, forecasts and forward-looking statements, and are not guarantees of performance.
-Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
-When used in this Quarterly Report on Form 10-Q, words such as "anticipate", "believe," "continue, "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-When we discuss our structigies or plans, including as they relate to the Business Combination, we are making projections, forecasts or forward-looking statements.
+These statements constitute projections, forecasts and forward-looking statements, and are not aguarantees of performance.
+Such satements can be identified by the fact that they do not relate strictly to historical or current facts.
+When used in this Quarterly Report on Form 10-Q, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+When we discuss our strategies or plans, including as they relate to the Business Combination, we are making projections, forecasts or forward-looking statements.
 Such statements are based on the beliefs of, as well as assumptions made by and information currently available to, our management.

 The forward-looking statements contained in this Quarterly Report on Form 10-Q are based on current expectations and beliefs concerning future developments and their potential effects on our business.
 There can be no assurance that future developments affecting us will be those that we anticipated.
 These forward-looking statements involve significant risks and uncertainties that could cause the actual results to differ materially from those discussed in the forward-looking statements.
-Factors that may cause such differences include, but are not limited to: (1) the impact of the COVID-19 pandemic on our business and acquisitions; (2) the inability to maintain the listing of PLBY Group, Inc.'s shares of common stock on Nasdaq; (3) her risk that the Business Combination, acquisitions, cause iting, commercial collaborations, including the risk that we do not complete any such proposed transactions or achive the expected benefit from them; (4) the ability to recognize the anticipated benefits of the Business Combination, acquisitions, commercial collaborations, and proposed transactions; (6) litigation and regulatory enforcement risk, including the risk that we do not complete any such proposed transactions or achive the expected benefit from them; (4) the ability to recognize the anticipated benefits of the Business Combination, acquisitions, commercial collaborations, and proposed transactions; (6) litigation and regulatory enforcement risk, including they are addemast on our resources; (7) the possibility that we may be adversely affected by geopolitical or other economic, business, and/or competitive factors; (8) expectations regarding our strategies and future financial performance, including changes per substrates prospective, prospective, prospective performance and opportunities and competitors, revenues, products, pricing, operating expenses, market trends, liquidity, cash flows and uses of cash, capital expenditures, and our ability to invest in growth inititatives and pursue acquisition opportunities; (9)
+Factors that may cause such differences include, but are not limited to: (1) the impact of the COVID-19 pandemic on our business and acquisitions; (2) the inability to maintain the listing of PLBY Group, Inc.'s shares of common stock on Nasdaq; (3) the risk that the Business Combination, recent acquisitions or any proposed transactions disrupt our current plans and/or operations, including the risk that we do not complete any such proposed transactions or achieve the expected benefit from them; (4) the ability to recognize the anticipated benefits of the Business Combination, acquisitions, commercial collaborations, commercial collaborations, which may be affected by, among other things, competition, our ability to grow and manage growth profitably, and retain key employees; (5) costs related to being a public company, acquisitions, commercial collaborations and proposed transactions; (6) litigation and regulatory enforcement risk, including changes in applicable laws or regulations, the diversion of management time and attention and the additional costs and demands on our resources; (7) the possibility that we may be adversely affected by geopolitical or other economic, business, and/or competitive factors; (8) expectations, regarding our strategies and future financial performance, including our projections, future business plans or objectives, prospective performance and opportunities and competitors, revenues, products, pricing, operating expenses, market trends, liquidity, cash flows and uses of cash, capital expenditures, an